Hire A Family Based Immigration Lawyer in Philadelphia

 Adjustment of Status or Consular Processing: Depending on the circumstances, the beneficiary may need to apply for adjustment of status (if already in the U.S.) or go through consular processing (if outside the U.S.) to obtain lawful permanent resident status, commonly known as a green card.

 This is a general outline of the family-based immigration visa process, and specific requirements and procedures may vary based on individual circumstances.
 An experienced family immigration attorney can provide personalized guidance and assistance throughout the application process.

 Philadelphia Immigration Lawyers at the Law Offices of MC Law Group, LLC Help Immigrants in All Areas of Immigration Law

-If you or someone you know needs help in any area of immigration law, call the Pennsylvania immigration lawyers at the Law Offices of MC Law Group, LLC at 215-496-0690 or contact us online to schedule a consultation today.
+If you or someone you know needs help in any area of immigration law, including visa applications, call a Pennsylvania family immigration lawyer at the MC Law Group, LLC at to schedule a consultation today.
 Our offices are conveniently located in Philadelphia to serve clients throughout Pennsylvania and nationwide.

 Frequently Asked Questions

 Processing times can vary, but it generally takes several months to over a year for the USCIS to process and approve a family-based visa petition.
 Factors such as the specific family relationship, the USCIS workload, and any additional administrative processing can affect the processing time.

 Yes, there are numerical limits on certain family-based visa categories.
 Immediate relatives of U.S. citizens, such as spouses, parents, and unmarried children under 21, are not subject to numerical limits.
 However, other family preference categories may have annual quotas, and there may be waiting periods for visa availability.

 Can I sponsor other family members who are not included in the immediate relative or preference categories?